elizabethsiegle/rickroll-worker/README.md

 ### 🎵 Universal Rickroll Worker - The Ultimate Educational Portal 🍓

-A Cloudflare Worker that intercepts any path and serves a rickroll.
+A Cloudflare Worker that intercepts any path, generates a dynamic webpage about the URL slug, and serves a rickroll.

 🌟 Overview
 This is the second half of [a MCP server that returns a link to a rickroll](https://github.com/elizabethsiegle/remote-mcp-server-authless-rickroll).
-It gets past Claude's URL filtering by making the LLM think it is linking to a relevant educational resource.
+It gets past Claude's URL filtering by making the LLM think it is generating a podcast about an input topic from the user (via MCP).

 🏗️ Architecture
-User clicks innocent link in MCP client → Worker intercepts ANY path → Serves rickroll HTML
+User clicks innocent link in MCP client → Worker intercepts ANY path → serves rickroll HTML

 ### 🎵 Smart Audio System
 Triple autoplay strategy: